ikkez/f3-cortex/readme.md

 echo $tags->news[0]->title; // '10 Responsive Images Plugins'
 ```

 This example shows the inverse way of querying (using the TagModel to find the corresponding news).
-Of cause the can also use a more direct way that offers even more possibilities, therefore check the [has()](#has) method.
+Of course the can also use a more direct way that offers even more possibilities, therefore check the [has()](#has) method.

 #### many-to-many, unidirectional